vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

       Custom name of a dataset from the target pool, where the new container's root filesystem will be stored.

+    `--no-network-interfaces`
+      Remove network interfaces from the new container config.
+This is useful for cloning containers without duplicating network configuration.

 `ct mv` *ctid* *new-id*
   Move container *ctid* to *new-id*.
 Can be used to move containers between pools or just to rename containers.